nus-cs3281/2019/students/chesterSng/resume.md

 ###### Developed Desktop Application CLInic as part of CS2103T Software Engineering:
 1. CLInic is a desktop application designed for clinics to manage patient and medicine information effectively.
-2. The source code for CLInic can be found[here](https://github.com/CS2103-AY1819S1-W16-4/main).
+2. The source code for CLInic can be found [here](https://github.com/CS2103-AY1819S1-W16-4/main).
-3. My contributions to CLInic can be found [here](https://cs2103-ay1819s1-w16-4.github.io/main/team/chestersng.html)
+3. My contributions to CLInic can be found [here](https://cs2103-ay1819s1-w16-4.github.io/main/team/chestersng.html).

 ##### JavaScript